 Support at all stages of care

-Knowing a patient is not just about their medical history.
-With Survey on Patient Needs, patients can share more about themselves at a personal level, including their care strategy, communication styles, and special accommodations that their providers need to be aware of.
+Knowing a patient is not just about their medical history, and patients wanted to feel heard and cared for as unique individuals.
+With our comprehensive profile survey, patients can share more about themselves at a personal level, including their care strategy, communication styles, and special accommodations that their providers need to be aware of.

-As appointment assistance, the conversation guide helps patients scope their needs and bring up concerns prior to their appointment.
+In the current healthcare system, extending the appointment time was not feasible.
+So, we introduced the Conversation Guide to help patients scope their needs and bring up concerns prior to their appointment.
 This gives them room to direct their care and make the most out of the short appointment time.

-Providers will receive awareness alerts generated from the patient survey before entering the appointment.
+Providers will receive care strategy advice generated from the Patient Profile Survey and Conversation Guide before entering the appointment.
 AI will assist in identifying patient needs and their impact on the care strategy, providing skimmable alerts and tailored tips for approaching each patient based on their background and needs.
 As most American providers' continuing medical education lacks soft skills like cultural sensitivity or empathy, this initiative aims to equip them with friendly reminders.

 To make this idea a reality, our sponsor, Microsoft, tasked us with the responsibility of researching and designing a new experience that gives patients and health care providers a better overall, holistic view of a person's well-being.